kgaero/Team_DN9_Assignment2/documentation/data_exploration.md

 <!-- ───────── END of Prompts by Sai Nuka (snuka@purdue.edu) ───────── -->
 <!-- ───────── START of Prompts by Erjon Brucaj (ebrucaj@purdue.edu) ───────── -->
-# Dataset Summary by Pavan Meka
+# Dataset Summary by Erjon Brucaj

 ## 1. How many stores are in the dataset?
 **There are 54 stores in the dataset.**